kamo04/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that reverse its input. displays all users and their home directories, sorted by users. finds all empty files and directories in the current directory and all sub-directories. ists all the files with a .gif extension in the current directory and all its sub-directories.
+Write a script that reverse its input. displays all users and their home directories, sorted by users. finds all empty files and directories in the current directory and all sub-directories.
+Lists all the files with a .gif extension in the current directory and all its sub-directories. a script that decodes acrostics that use the first letter of each line.